denizmsayin/streamf-testing/README.md

 # streamf-testing
 A bunch of testing files for METU CENG536 Fall"20 Homework 3, a Linux kernel character device driver, basically a horrible bash script and its friends!

-To use it, clone the repository into your working directory and then just run the script!
+To use it, clone the repository into your working directory containing your module loading scripts and then just run the script!

 ```sh
 git clone https://github.com/denizmsayin/streamf-testing